 Email Remains Popular for Aviation Hazard/Safety Reporting

 Many aviation safety managers use email to collect hazard and safety reports.
 Email serves as an extremely convenient vehicle for employees and stakeholders to communicate safety concerns to safety teams.
-After all, most people today have access to email accounts and there are many who carry a personal device with email capabilities in either their:
+After all, most people today have access to email accounts and many carry a personal device with email capabilities in either their:

 - Smart Phone; or